MohamedBediwe/EcomExperts-take-home-test/README.md

 Each `(productId, variantId)` pair is tracked independently in the cart.
 Switching the displayed variant on a card changes only which variant the stepper reads/writes — it never zeroes out quantities for other variants.
 The review panel iterates all cart entries regardless of which variant is currently "focused" on the card, so both Red × 2 and Blue × 1 can appear simultaneously.

 ### Persistence
 The store hydrates itself from `localStorage` at module initialisation (before the first render) using `loadSavedCartFromStorage()`, so there is no flash of empty state.
-A `saveForLater()` action writes the full cart snapshot (quantities, selected variants, active step) to the `wyze_saved_cart` key.
+A `saveForLater()` action writes the full cart snapshot (quantities, selected variants, active step) to the `cart` key.
 Clicking **Save my system for later** calls that action and shows a brief confirmation message.

 ### Pre-populated state
 On a clean session, `sense-hub` (the required hub) is pre-added to step 3 at quantity 1, matching the design's pre-populated review panel.
 The spec mentions sensors, an accessory, and a plan pre-loaded; currently only the hub is seeded into the initial cart — see **What I didn't finish** below.